kkgthb/cci-dataset-from-prod/README.md

 ## Thoughts

-1. I get that my goal is to use the handwritten Python to parse SFDMU files into `loadme.sql`.
+1. I get that my goal is to use the handwritten Python to parse SFDMU files into `mp.yml` and parts of `loadme.sql`.
-2. But with what, exactly, am I going to generate `mp.yml` out of thin air?
+2. But with what, exactly, am I going to generate the **field datatypes** in `loadme.sql`?
     * Am I going to use some sort of variation on the code found in https://github.com/kkgthb/download-salesforce-objects-and-fields-as-json ?
+    * Am I going to admit that this command is pretty darned good at the field type inference and do some sort of back-and-forth between running SFDMU, running custom Python to generate `mp.yml` off the SFDMU, running this command to parse the `mp.yml` into a `.sql`, and then running custom Python to tear the `.sql` to shreds, keeping just greatest hits from the `CREATE TABLE` statements?
+        ```sh
+        cci task run extract_dataset -o mapping ccidataplay/mp.yml -o sql_path ccidataplay/extracted.sql --org feature
+        ```